EvanMendenhall/NIM-FinancialAI-Agent/README.md

-Isa Fulford for her course on LLM Prompt Engineering Eddie Shu for selecting me as an alpha tester of Andrew Ng's new courses in 2023 Gabe Abinante for exceptional dedication to tutoring me in Python and Linux over several sessions Elan Bechor for telling me informing me of the developments of AI all the way back in 2016 and 2017
+Isa Fulford for her course on LLM Prompt Engineering Eddie Shu for selecting me as an alpha tester of Andrew Ng's new courses in 2023 Gabe Abinante for exceptional dedication to tutoring me in Python and Linux over several sessions Elan Bechor for informing me of the developments of AI all the way back in 2016 and 2017 Mentors like Andy Pilara who taught me value investing for the long term is a worthwhile study

-The AI Mindscape Academy, a closed membership club of AI enthusiasts I had constant news and developments from since Feb 2023
+The AI Mindscape Academy, a closed membership club of AI enthusiasts I heard constant news and developments from since Feb 2023
 Members: Gabe Abinante, Elan Bechor, Jacob Farneth, Zach Scott, David Wilson, and Evan Mendenhall.

 Aidan Allchin, who mirrored my interest in AI, and along with his father, had endless profound insights into the discipline.